Weitzman-MUSA-JavaScript/course-info/README.md

 I don't mind generative AI tools to help with coding -- I use them myself on a limited basis.
 If you use Chat GPT or any other AI tool, note that you are subject to the same guidelines around citation as above.

 Also, understand that many of these tools often make mistakes that can be difficult to identify if you don't know what you're doing.
-If you and can verify that the generated code is correct, cool.
-But if you come to me or the TA to help debugging something generated with AI, it is always best to disclose the source of the code (for that matter, I'll be able to tell), as it would be with any code.
+If you can verify that the generated code is correct, cool.
+But if you come to me or any other instructor to help debug something generated with AI, it is always best to disclose the source of the code (for that matter, I'll be able to tell), as it would be with any code.